Dead ends on wreath products and lamplighter groups: Introduction

 The study of Hamiltonian paths in Cayley graphs has a long history.
 Lovász Conjecture (for Cayley graphs) asks if any Cayley graph of a finite group has a Hamiltonian cycle and, although it has been verified for various families of groups, it remains far from being solved.
 We refer to Subsection \ref{subsection: Hamiltonian paths on finite Cayley graphs} for more details and to \cite{LanelPallageRatnayakeThevashaWelihinda2019} for a recent survey on the topic.
 On the other hand, for infinite groups there has been progress in the question of finding Hamiltonian paths or Hamiltonian circles in their Cayley graphs, that is, homeomorphic copies of the interval $[0,1]$ or the circle $S^1$, respectively, in the Freudenthal compactification of the graph \cite{MiraftabRuhmann2018}.
 We emphasize that our definition of quasi-Hamiltonian presentations concerns a slightly different question to the ones above since, despite our interest in infinite groups, we concentrate on paths covering finite (arbitrarily large) subgraphs of an infinite Cayley graph.

-Even though Cayley graphs that are trees do not have the quasi-Hamiltonian property, lamplighter groups over them still have unbounded depth with respect to standard generators (Proposition \ref{prop: characterization of dead ends on lamplighters over free groups}).
-Hence it is natural to ask whether standard generating sets in lamplighter groups always have unbounded depth, by a reasoning similar either to the one using quasi-Hamiltonian presentations, or to the one for trees.
+Even though Cayley graphs that are trees are not quasi-Hamiltonian, lamplighter groups over them still have unbounded depth with respect to standard generators (Proposition \ref{prop: characterization of dead ends on lamplighters over free groups}).
+Hence it is natural to ask whether standard generating sets in lamplighter groups always have unbounded depth.
 We show that this is not the case, by constructing lamplighter groups which have uniformly bounded depth with respect to standard generators (Corollary \ref{cor: there exist a lamplighter group with uniformly bounded depth with respect to std gensets}).
-The Cayley graphs of the base groups of the above examples have cut vertices, that imply the absence of the quasi-Hamiltonian property, but at the same time contain sufficiently long cycles that allow an element to increase its word length by moving the position of the lamplighter.
+The Cayley graphs of the base groups of the above examples have cut vertices, that prevent them from being quasi-Hamiltonian, but at the same time contain sufficiently long cycles that allow an element to increase its word length by moving the position of the lamplighter.
 This construction seems to provide the first examples of lamplighter groups with uniformly bounded depth with respect to some standard generating set, in contrast with Warshall's results about non-standard generators with the same property \cite{warshall2008strongly}.

 The above result is a particular case of our study of lamplighters over a free product of two finite groups $(H,S_H)$ and $(K,S_K)$.
 In this case, the depth properties of $A\wr (H*K)$ with respect to $\std=S_A\cup S_H\cup S_K$ are closely related to the solutions of the TSP in the finite graphs $\cay{H}{S_H}$ and $\cay{K}{S_K}$.
 More precisely, for a group $G$ with a generating set $S_G$ we define and study the \textit{Hamiltonian difference}